sysnet4admin/kubectxon/README.md

 $ kubectl krew install cst/ctxon
 ```

-After installing, the tools will be available as `kubectl kubectxon`.
+After installing, the tool will be available as `kubectl kubectxon`.

 ### Manual